 Take over my family company

 If an Aspiration no longer makes sense for a character, due to changes in the story, you can change one Aspiration at the end of a chapter.
-This isn't an excuse to ditch a goal that is taking too long to accomplish, but rather is an option to keep a character's goals in line with their behaviour and the direction of the story.
+This isn't an excuse to ditch a goal that is taking too long to accomplish; rather, it's a way to keep a character's goals aligned with their behaviour and the story's direction.